 He could even fine-tune things a little further and select just the zip codes he’s interested in by going to the search tab, clicking on the polygon, and narrowing the geography in the Show column.

 Negative keywords are essential for only showing your ads when you want them shown.
 If you specialize in selling men’s business suits, then you might want your ad to appear when someone searches for “men’s suit,” but NOT when someone searches for “men’s bathing suit.”

 In that case, you would scroll all the way down to the bottom of the Keywords tab to find the (almost hidden) Negative Keywords section.
 Enter any words there that should ensure the other words in their query do not trigger your ad.
 And be sure to take advantage of the box that appears on the right, and apply some of those negative keywords to the entire campaign.

-It’s a good feeling to sit back, relax, and watch your AdWords campaign perform smoothly with just a few tweaks here and there, but you have to put in the work upfront in order for that to be possible.
+It’s a good feeling to sit back, relax, and watch your Google Ads campaign perform smoothly with just a few tweaks here and there, but you have to put in the work upfront in order for that to be possible.
 Suppose your goal is to have your ad always show in the top position among all advertisers.
 You can tell your campaign to automatically exceed your maximum cost-per-click (CPC) when it notices your average position has slipped.
-Or you could have AdWords automatically turn off some low performing keywords for you, without you having to manually checking on it each day.
+Or you could have Google Ads automatically turn off some low performing keywords for you, without you having to manually check on it each day.
 There are lots of options available, so spend some time playing around with automation to see if it’s the right way to go for you.